-Annual budget requests to be submitted to the Board by the agencies and institutions under Board governance are due in the Office of the State Board of Education on the date established by the executive director of the Board.
+Annual budget requests to be submitted to the Board by the institutions and agencies under Board governance are due in the Office of the State Board of Education on the date established by the executive director-of the Board.

 d.
 Presentation to the Board